Triton-Robotics-Training/Week-1/readme.md

 # Signals - Week 1

-For all of our activities and code running, we'll be using the [ARM mbed Simulator](http://195.130.59.221/)
+For all of our activities and code running, we'll be using the [ARM mbed Simulator](http://195.130.59.221/).
+Take some time to read over our [Coding Style Guide](https://github.com/Triton-Robotics/TR-mbed/wiki/Very-Short-Coding-Style-Guide)

 ## Basic Signals